 Caring for Power Chairs and Mobility Scooters

-- Charging Port & Battery Housing: Keep dry and free of dust.
+- Charging Port & Battery Housing Always keep your charging port capped (if it has one), this will keep here dry and free of dust.

 🔋 Battery Maintenance